microsoft/Data-Science-For-Beginners/README.md

 ## Help Wanted!

-If you would like to translate all or part of the curriculum, please follow our [Translations](TRANSLATIONS.md) guide.
+If you would like to translate all or part of the curriculum, please follow our [Translations](TRANSLATIONS.md) guide

 ## Other Curricula